dewar28/graph-rigidity-checker/README.md

 Program can now compute the drawn graph's number representation as described in 'The number of realizations of all Laman graphs with at most 12 vertices' by Jose Capco, Matteo Gallet, Georg Grasegger, Christoph Koutschan, Niels Lubbes and Josef Schicho (DOI: 10.5281/zenodo.1245517).

+FEATURE UPDATE 12/3/2024:
+Program can now compute the drawn graph's planar and spherical realisation numbers using the lnumber package:
+'Toolkit for Computing the Laman Number' by Jose Capco (DOI: 10.5281/zenodo.8301012).
+The GitHub repository for this package is found at https://github.com/jcapco/lnumber